 The parameter n is the dimension of the underlying lattice.
-The above concrete security analysis shows that for lattices with dimension at most 187149, the tightness gap of the reduction is determined primarily by $1/P_S$ and this value is huge.
-For lattices of dimension at least 187150, the tightness gap of the reduction is determined by T and $1/P_S$ no longer plays a role.
-If one wishes to choose values of parameters based on the Regev's theorem, then one has to work with lattice dimension at least 187150.
+The above concrete security analysis shows that for lattices with dimension at most 350000, the upper bound on the tightness gap of the reduction is determined primarily by $1/P_S$ and this value is huge.
+For lattices of dimension 400000 or larger, the tightness gap of the reduction is determined by T and $1/P_S$ no longer plays a role.
+If one wishes to choose values of parameters based on the Regev's theorem and assuming that the tightness gap is given by the upper bound G, then one has to work with lattice dimension at least 400000.
 The practicality of such a construction is not clear.
-Further, it is to be noted that the tightness gap for $n \geq 187150$ is itself quite large.
+Further, it is to be noted that the tightness gap for n = 400000 is itself quite large.

-From Proposition 2 and the remark following it, for c = 1 the number of quantum computations required is $3n^2$ where each computation is on at least $(3n^2 + n \log \lambda_n(L^))$ bits.
+From Proposition 2 and the remark following it, for c=1 the number of quantum computations required is $3n^2$ where each computation is on at least $(3n^2 + n \log \lambda_n(L^))$ bits.
 The cost of quantum computation increases quadratically with n.